tonyabdelmalak/tonyabdelmalak.github.io-staging/assets/chat/knowledge/about-tony.md

 ## Current Goals
 - Lead AI initiatives in HR analytics.
-- Expand portfolio of dashboards and AI copilots for workforce/HR applications.
+- Expand my portfolio of dashboards and AI copilots for workforce/HR applications.
 - Continue certifications in AI, Tableau, SQL, and HR analytics.

 ---